ubccr/xdmod/docs/upgrade.md

  For more information please refer to [release notes](https://github.com/ubccr/xdmod/releases) for Open XDMoD 11.0 or under the "Release Notes" in the "About" tab in the XDMoD portal.

-After the upgrade, if you wish to use the [`xdmod-data`](https://github.com/ubccr/xdmod-data) Python package to retrieve data from your Open XDMoD installation, you will need `xdmod-data` version 1.0.1 or greater.
-To upgrade the package to the latest version, use `pip install --upgrade xdmod-data`.
+After the upgrade, users wishing to use the [`xdmod-data`](https://github.com/ubccr/xdmod-data) Python package to retrieve data from your Open XDMoD installation will need `xdmod-data` version 1.0.1 or greater.
+To upgrade the package to the latest version, users can run `pip install --upgrade xdmod-data`.

 ### Configuration File Changes